gionikola/gionikola.github.io/teaching.md

 ---
 # <b>Resources</b>

-Here are some (free) resources from which I've benefitted greatly over the years, both as a teacher and a student:
+Here are some (free) resources from which I've benefited greatly over the years, both as a teacher and a student:

 ### <b>Macro, Financial, and Monetary Economics</b>